Blog Article / 08 April 2020

-The tourism industry in Poland in the view of Covid19 second wave is prepared to welcome guests under the new sanitary regime.
+The tourism industry in Poland in the view of mass vaccinations is prepared to welcome guests under the new sanitary regime.

-Poland, just as other European countries, is now facing the second wave of Covid 19.
-Over the past 9 months tourism industry has had plenty of time to adjust itself to the new reality.
+Poland, just like other European countries, is now in the middle of the intense vaccination program.
+This means that the long-awaited return to normality seems just around the corner.
+Over the past year, the tourism industry has had plenty of time to adjust itself to the new reality.
 The new health & safety regime is being strictly enforced.

 From which countries can you fly to Poland?